Class Information for ONS NEW PROVIDERS Chemotherapy/Immunotherapy Certificate Course and Bridge to Practice

 To be successful in the course, RNs need to attend three 8 hour sessions.
 The location of this course may change abruptly to comply with current COVID restrictions. (in person vs. online) Participants should ensure telework agreements are in place with their Nurse Manager.
 You will receive detailed instructions via email prior to the course start date.
 Participants should expect to receive a course reminder with instructions for the class day at least 1 week prior to the course.
 Participants will need to activate their enrollment in ONS On Demand to receive access to the ONS online course.
 This must be done prior to the course.

-Clinical Center Nursing Department RNs administering chemotherapeutic/biologic agents to patients with an oncology diagnosis.
+Clinical Center Nursing Department RNs administering chemotherapeutic/biologic agents to patients.

 1. Discuss commonly used agents, their mechanisms of action, and any unique administration issues.